Jacob Agus

-Jacob B. Agus (November 8, 1911 – September 26, 1986) was a Polish-born American liberal Conservative rabbi and theologian who played a key role in the Conservative Rabbinical Assembly.
+Jacob Bernard Agus (November 8, 1911 – September 26, 1986) was a Polish-born American liberal Conservative rabbi and theologian who played a key role in the Conservative Rabbinical Assembly.

-Life

-Jacob Agus was a leading thinker of the Conservative movement's liberal wing, heading Rabbinical Assembly committees on the sabbath, prayerbook, and ideology of the Conservative movement.
-He was also a rabbi of Beth El Congregation in Baltimore, Maryland, and a promoter of interfaith communication, which he referred to as "dialogue" or "trialogue."
+Early life and education

 Agus (the family name was originally Agushewitz), was born in Poland in 1911 and his family emigrated to the United States in 1927.
 He attended the Talmudic Academy, New York, graduating in 1929, received his BA from Yeshiva College in 1933, and received semicha by Moshe Soloveichik at the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University in 1935.
-In 1940 he received a PhD in Jewish Thought from Harvard University and married Miriam Shore the same year.
-His older brother was Irving A. Agus, who taught medieval Jewish History at Yeshiva University.
+In 1940, he received a PhD in Jewish Thought from Harvard University and married Miriam Shore the same year.
+His elder brother, Irving A. Agus, taught medieval Jewish History at Yeshiva University.

+Career

+Jacob Agus was a leading thinker of the Conservative movement's liberal wing, heading Rabbinical Assembly committees on the sabbath, prayerbook, and ideology of the Conservative movement.
+He was also a rabbi of Beth El Congregation in Baltimore, Maryland, and a promoter of interfaith communication, which he referred to as "dialogue" or "trialogue".

 Agus's rabbinic career included Congregation Beth Abraham, Norfolk, Virginia, 1934–1936; Temple Ashkenaz, Cambridge, Massachusetts, 1936–1940; Agudas Achim North Shore Congregation, Chicago, 1940–1942; and Beth Abraham United Synagogue Center, Dayton, Ohio, 1942–1950.
 In 1945, Agus formally affiliated with the Conservative movement by joining the Rabbinical Assembly.
 In 1950 he became the rabbi of Beth El Congregation in Baltimore, where he remained for thirty years, retiring in 1980.
 As a member of the Conservative movement's Rabbinical Assembly he was active in the Committee on Jewish Law and Standards, chaired the Prayer Book Committee (1952–1956) and worked to define Conservative Jewish ideology through a series of conferences, committees and other gatherings, including the Continuing Conference on Conservative Ideology (1956–1963).
-With Morris Adler and Theodore Friedman he co-authored the 1950 Responsum on the Sabbath that allowed Conservative Jews to drive to a synagogue on the Sabbath if there was none within walking distance.
+With Morris Adler and Theodore Friedman, he co-authored the 1950 Responsum on the Sabbath that allowed Conservative Jews to drive to a synagogue on the Sabbath if there was none within walking distance.
 He taught at the Reconstructionist Rabbinical College, St. Mary's Seminary and Ecumenical Institute (where he was also a founder of the Interfaith Roundtable), and at both Temple University and Dropsie College in Philadelphia.

-In 1965 Agus accepted an invitation to teach at the Seminario Rabinico Latinoamerico in Buenos Aires.
+In 1965, he accepted an invitation to teach at the Seminario Rabinico Latinoamerico in Buenos Aires.
 He remained in Argentina for two months, then traveled to Brazil where he spent two weeks lecturing under the auspices of the American Jewish Committee and the Brazilian Institute for Culture and Information.
-In Latin America Agus developed continuing ties with students and colleagues – among them Marshall Meyer, then director of the Seminario.
+In Latin America, he developed continuing ties with students and colleagues – among them Marshall Meyer, then director of the Seminario.
 These ties are documented by correspondence in this collection.